 - e.
-Investments: Authority funds shall be invested in accordance with the Authority's investment policy as included in the Resolution Adopting the Housing Finance Authority of Palm Beach, Florida Investment Policy adopted on September 18, 1995, and attached hereto as "Appendix F3" as may be amended and supplemented. - f.
+Investments: Authority funds shall be invested in accordance with the Authority's investment policy as attached hereto as "Appendix F". - f.
 Credit Card Procedure: The Authority authorized on March 10, 2017 entering into a credit card account with an entity of its Authorized Banking Institution with a credit limit of \$10,000.
 Credit card purchases shall be limited to Permissible Expenditures as determined by the Executive Director and confirmed by the Secretary or Chairperson.